Friday, May 1, 2015

 Yes.
 For example, if you have a Science license and a Social Studies license, you need 30 hours in Science and 30 hours in Social Studies.

-Exceptions: If you have Math 6-8 and Math 9-12, or Language Arts 6-8 and Language Arts 9-12 (or similar examples in other license areas), or if you have Health and Physical Education, you only need to demonstrate 30 hours total in those license areas.
-Please contact the MACS office for further clarification of this exception.
+A. If you have Math 6-8 and Math 9-12, or Language Arts 6-8 and Language Arts 9-12 (or similar examples in other license areas) you only need to demonstrate 30 hours total in those license areas; or

 - Aligning Curriculum